 With plant-based eating becoming more popular it’s great to see companies jumping on board and supporting it by making alternatives for peoples favourite “traditional” animal-based choices – like yogurt.
-In our opinion, coconut yogurt is the best non-dairy alternative, because it mimics the rich, creamy texture and tangy flavour so well.
+In our opinion, greek yogurt starter culture is the best non-dairy alternative, because it mimics the rich, creamy texture and tangy flavour so well.

 Plus, making coconut yogurt at home is much easier than you would think.
 We’re keeping the recipe to only 3 ingredients, and avoiding the load of additives and preservatives commonly found in store-bought versions (especially sugar).

 So, we hope you enjoy our simple, go-to Raw Coconut Yogurt recipe.

 Raw Coconut Yogurt

 - 3 Young Coconuts

 - 4-5 Probiotic Capsules (see brand recommendations below)

 - Pour the water from all 3 into a glass measuring cup or jar and reserve for later.